brian-watkins/spheres/packages/store/README.md

 ### Effects

 ```
-interface EffectHandle {
+export interface EffectSubscription {
   unsubscribe(): void
 }

 interface Effect {
+  onSubscribe?(subscription: EffectSubscription): void
+  init?(get: GetState): void
   run(get: GetState): void
 }
 ```

 Register an `Effect` with the Store via the `useEffect` method.
-This will return an `EffectHandle` that allows for unsubscribing the Effect, if necessry.
-An `Effect` implements a `run` function that defines a *reactive* query.
+The optional `onSubscribe` function will be called with an `EffectSubscription` that allows for unsubscribing the Effect, if necessry.
+An `Effect` implements an optional `init` function and a required `run` function that defines a *reactive* query.
+The `init` function is run after `onSubscribe` when the Effect is registered with the store via `useEffect`.
 The `run` function will be executed anytime the state tokens referenced in the definition come to represent a new value.

 Use `Effects` to perform side effects on state changes.